-A scaffolding accident lawyer can determine the cause of the accident.
-Accidents are caused by a myriad of factors, including defective equipment, improper construction, lack of safety features, or negligence.
+It is therefore up to construction accident law firms to hold them legally accountable.
+A scaffolding accident lawyer can help to determine the cause of the accident.
+But, accidents are caused by a myriad of factors, including defective equipment, improper construction, lack of safety features, or negligence.

 There are different types of scaffolding accidents that are common to most construction workers.
-Your scaffolding accident lawyer will be able to assist with your case and help put together the best defense possible.
+However, your New York City scaffolding accident lawyer will be able to assist with your case, and help put together the best defense possible.

 Falls.
 Scaffolds are elevated platforms used for construction.
-Scaffolds must have proper fall protection.
+Therefore, scaffolds must have proper fall protection.
 This includes guardrails.
 Guardrails prevent workers from falling off a scaffold.

 Collapses.
 A scaffolding structure that is not properly installed or supported may collapse.
-Scaffolds must be built carefully.
-All of the workers on the scaffold platform are at risk to fall with a collapsing scaffold platform.
-A collapse may occur if the workers and equipment exceeds the weight limit of the scaffold.
-Workers must follow OSHA rules when building scaffolds.
+Consequently, scaffolds must be built carefully.
+All of the workers on the scaffold platform are at risk of falling with a collapsing scaffold platform.
+If the workers and equipment exceed the weight limit of the scaffold, a collapse may occur.

 Falling Objects.
 Objects are often dropped from scaffolds.
-Items can also fall onto the platform and cause all of the workers on the scaffold platform to fall with it.
-Construction debris is common at job sites.
-Debris makes up a large percentage of falling objects.
+Likewise, items can also fall onto the platform and cause all of the workers on the scaffold platform to fall with them.
+On the other hand, construction debris is common at job sites.
+As a result, debris makes up a large percentage of falling objects.